awsdocs/amazon-detective-admin-guide/doc_source/detective-prerequisites.md

 By default, the frequency is six hours\.
 This means that even if a finding recurs many times, the new occurrences are not reflected in Detective until up to six hours later\.

-To reduce the amount of time it takes for Detective to receive these updates, we recommend that the GuardDuty master account changes the setting on their detectors to 15 minutes\.
+To reduce the amount of time it takes for Detective to receive these updates, we recommend that the GuardDuty administrator account changes the setting on their detectors to 15 minutes\.
 Note that changing the configuration has no effect on the cost of using GuardDuty\.

 For information on setting the notification frequency, see [Monitoring GuardDuty Findings with Amazon CloudWatch Events](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings_cloudwatch.html) in the Amazon GuardDuty User Guide\.